jeremyjaymes/catapult/README.md

 It does include the fantastic CMB2 library because I use it often.
 Currently the CMB2 library is included directly as a git submodule because I ran into some trouble using a functionality plugin alongside the CMB2 plugin but I'm still looking at ways to do this differently.

 ### Organization
-The philosophy behind the organization is inspired in part by the plugin boilerplate project.
+The philosophy behind the organization is inspired in part by http://wppb.io.

 * /admin holds all files that add functionality to the dashboard, e.g. metaboxes
 * /inc holds middle ground items like post types, taxonomies